-METHODS Overview and data harvest
+METHODS Sampling design

-Where the local history of fire occurrence is known (Miller et al 2014), we evaluate trees along a transect of elevation gradients: Wonderland trail between 12 and 18 m elevation, Cadillac cliffs between 28 and 40 m, St. Sauveur trail between 134 and 195 m and South Cadillac trail between 190 and 270 m (Fig. 2).
+We evaluated trees at four sites at Mt.
+Desert Island in Maine, USA (LATITUDE, LONGITUDE) in a factorially crossed fire history (Miller et al 2014) by elevation design: (1) Wonderland trail between 12 and 18 m elevation (low elevation, outside the footprint of the 1947 fire), Cadillac cliffs between 28 and 40 m (low elevation, within the footprint of the 1947 fire), St. Sauveur trail between 134 and 195 m (high elevation, outside the footprint of the 1947 fire) and South Cadillac trail between 190 and 270 m (high elevation, within the footprint of the 1947 fire) (Fig. 2).
 These locales serve as proxies for other fire-involved and unburned pitch pine stations including Bear Brook, Champlain Mountain, base of Precipice trail, North Cadillac and Norumbega Mountain.
 Mapping of these sites was achieved through geospatial sensing technology (Tierney et al 2012) used in the past to compare physiography and recalcitrant chemical biogeography.
 A transect was established within each population of non-equidistant sampling points.
 A US Department of the Interior (National Park Service) permit provided access to obtaining edaphic and needle data.
-In the case of soil sample extraction, all sites were excavated similarly by hand trowel.
-Samples comprised uniformly similar shallow, homogeneous, low fertility characteristics (varying between .7-2.5 cm) and are usually overlain with rapidly drying needle duff (Day et al 2005) overlaying porous and acidic hornblende granite or Ellsworth schist.
-Using a soil probe (Accuproducts, Saline, MI, USA) and sharp-toothed hand trowel, aliquots were extracted from Oa-Ab horizon soil pockets of organic and mineral deposits within 60 cm of the tree base.
-Leaf tissue was obtained from excision of basal fascicle bundles at dbh.
-Individual specimen collection served as a proxy for multiple trees located within 5 m.
-All trees had a median diametrical measurement of +/- 12.5 cm.
-Height, spread (canopy) and diameter of target and proximate trees were also measured.

-GIS
+Geographic Information System (GIS)

-Based on previous use (Lubinski Hop and Gawler 2003; Kim 2010), we employ multiple satellite-configured GPS data (USGS 2m LIDAR 2010) to determine coordinates for individual trees.
+We employed multiple satellite-configured GPS data (USGS 2m LIDAR 2010) to determine coordinates for individual trees (Lubinski Hop and Gawler 2003; Kim 2010).
 A Kodak Trimble Juno 3B unit was used to obtain an horizontal resolution of combined elevation, slope and aspect data plotted using between five and seven satellite telecommunication vehicles to maintain a maximum PDOP (Position Dilution of Precision).
 These data were differentially corrected and have estimated accuracies in the horizontal and vertical direction of 2 meters, while SA (selective availability) is set to zero.
 Trimble Pathfinder Office software accuracy is not represented.
 Instead, precision is an estimation of the positional error (closeness to truth) available as feature attributes.
 To estimate precision the software uses receiver type (for noise), baseline length, dilution, covariance and reference variance components.
 It is a repeatability measure not an accuracy measure.
 Horizontal precision for line and area features looks at all the individual points that make up the line/area feature and a mean value is computed by the software.
 These data points are used to establish not only elevation but to compute fire event sink-source metrics.
 For analysis purposes we constructed two bifurcated categories, assigning soil and tree aliquots to either a proximate (0-465 m) relation-to-fire-path or no historical exposure.

+Soil sampling

+Soil samples at all sites were excavated similarly by hand trowel.
+Samples comprised uniformly similar shallow, homogeneous, low fertility characteristics (varying between .7-2.5 cm) and are usually overlain with rapidly drying needle duff (Day et al 2005) overlaying porous and acidic hornblende granite or Ellsworth schist.
+Using a soil probe (Accuproducts, Saline, MI, USA) and sharp-toothed hand trowel, aliquots were extracted from Oa-Ab horizon soil pockets of organic and mineral deposits within 60 cm of the tree base.

+Leaf tissue sampling

+Leaf tissue samples were obtained from excision of basal fascicle bundles at 1.5 meters above the soil surface.
+Individual specimen collection served as a proxy for multiple trees located within 5 m.
+All trees had a median diametrical measurement at 1.5 m (DBH) of +/- 12.5 cm.

 Allometric measurements

-Several factors were considered.
-Height was estimated using nested, demarcated, lightweight aluminum rods (Garelick, St. Paul, MN, USA).
+Tree height was estimated using nested, demarcated, lightweight aluminum rods (Garelick, St. Paul, MN, USA).
 Bole width was measured at 1.06 m dbh using a ProSkit electronic digital caliper (Amelia, VA, USA).
 Canopy spread was measured using the span between the same aluminum rods fixed with two landscape flags as a ground truth reference.